LytexWZ/KrunkerStatsDumper/README.md

 # Contributors
 theking7337#0 (https://github.com/TheKing7337)

-Gave me the idea (and the money) to work on this
+Gave me the idea (then exit scammed) to work on this.
+Making it public bc I got no payment after 1 month

 Danonino